chaypaterson/raycaster/README.md

 results in unexpected behaviour and is not recommended.
 With GCC this doesn't seem to happen, and -O3 is perfectly fine.

-# Serialisation
+## Serialisation

-The renderer can read voxels from files.
-A voxel cube file has the following
+The renderer can read voxels from files by invoking `./renderer --load [yourfile.cube]`.
+A voxel cube file has the following format:
-format:

 * File signature (first 6 bytes): "Voxel\n"
 * Header (3 unsigned ints): resolution: rows, columns, and layers.